guettli/programming-guidelines/README.rst

 Colorful use case: There is an action which needs to be done roughly twice a year.
 For example setting up a new server.
 Up to now Bob did this everytime.
 Talk to you team mates.
 Explain that every action should be known to at least two people.
+In practice this means: The next time Bob won't do it.
+It needs to be done by someone else.

 If you think "that's not my job, that's the job of the team leader" now, then I think it is time stop acting like a dumb sleeping sheep.